grygorek/FreeRTOS_cpp11/README.md

   processor.join();
 }
 ```
-However, this program will not build yet!

 ## GCC Hook

-The problem is that GCC cannot see functions that implement the threading
+For the library to work, the GCC must see the threading interface implementation.
-interface using FreeRTOS.
-Required implementation is in `gthr-FreeRTOS.h`.

 The interesting file is the `gthr.h` located in a GCC instalation directory.
 This is what I have got in my ARM distribution: